simonsanvil/lazygpt/README.md

 # chatlm

-Use OpenAI's API to generate chat responses lazily and asynchronously and control different threads of conversation with ease.
+Use LLMs to generate chat responses lazily and asynchronously and control different threads of conversation with ease.

 ## Installation